Koverse/documentation/docs/source/usage/getting_started.rst

 If your password is incorrect you will see an error.

+Note: If your password is incorrect three times in a row, with in a period of an hour, you will be locked out of the system for an hour.
+Try again after one hour.

 Once logged in successfully, you will now see elements of the Koverse user interface, which are described below.

 .. image:: /_static/UsageGuide/ui.png